d4mur/victus_brightness/README.md

 4. **Rebuild the amdgpu module:**

-Compile the updated kernel module.
 If you have a custom .config, copy it to the directory and run:
 ```bash
 make oldconfig
 ```